uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/design.md

 We don’t need to know exactly how computers or cars work internally to be able to use them thanks to abstraction!

 If we look more closely at a computer, we can see that it actually has a number of *layers* of abstraction.
-Right at the bottom, we have the hardware, including the processor, RAM, hard disk and various complicated looking circuit boards, cables and plugs.
+Right at the bottom, we have the hardware, including the processor, RAM, hard drive and various complicated looking circuit boards, cables and plugs.

 When you boot your computer, you start running the operating system.
 The operating system is in charge of communicating with the hardware, usually through special driver software.
 Once you’ve started your computer, you can run programs, for example your browser.
-The browser actually doesn’t communicate with the hardware directly but always goes through the operating system.
+The browser doesn’t actually communicate with the hardware directly but always goes through the operating system.

 Finally, you’re the top layer of the system.
 You use the program but you will (hopefully) never have to interact with the more complicated parts of the operating system such as driver software, let alone the hardware.